-Now that you've got into an exercise routine and have worked your target muscle groups, it’s time to increase your number of workout days to four per week.
-Don’t forget, you still need to rest in between.
+Now that you’ve got into a routine and have worked your target muscle groups, it’s time to increase your number of workout days to four per week.
+Don’t forget; you still need to rest in between.

-Once your 6 week plan is complete, you can continue exercising on the multi gym four days per week, with a goal of increasing the weights.
+Once your 6 week plan is complete, you can continue exercising on the multi gym four days per week, with the goal of increasing the weight.